Lyn-liyuan/ndarray-cuda-matmul/README.md

 ## Features
 - Seamless integration with Rust's ndarray crate.
-- High-performance matrix multiplication utilizing CUDA.
+- High-performance matrix operations utilizing CUDA.
 - Support for one-dimensional and two-dimensional arrays.
 - Automatic memory management between host and device.
 - Simple and intuitive API mirroring that of ndarray.